qinghanz/e-commerce/README.md

 # Simple e-commerce page

-This project was made as a simple e-commerce page.
+This project is a simple e-commerce page.

 ## Available Scripts